DFreireF/rionid/README.md

   ```
 ## Usage

-Navigate to the directory containing the `pySimToF` code in your terminal.
+Navigate to the directory containing the `rionid` code in your terminal.
 Run `python __main__.py [arguments]`, replacing `[arguments]` with the desired arguments (detailed below).

 ## Arguments

-The following arguments are available for use with `pySimToF`:
+The following arguments are available for use with `rionid`:
 #### Main Arguments

 +    `datafile` (required): Name of the input file with data.
 Can also be a list of files in a txt file.